 These are both great plans, but the real benefits come down to simply when you want to pay your taxes.
 Do you want to pay them now?
 Or, do you want to wait decades down the road and pay them later?

 I know what my tax rate is now, and it is very low.
 For me, it makes more sense to try and maximize my Roth IRA contributions and then invest in a 401k.
 Of course, as we talked about before though, it always makes sense to contribute enough in a 401k plan first in order to capture any employer contributions.

 3. Loaning Too Much Money to Uncle Sam

 Do you get a huge income tax refund back at the end of every year?
 My wife likes to think of this as her yearend bonus.
 What it really is in all actuality is a tax-free loan that we are giving to Uncle Sam.
 This is another one of the biggest money mistakes that American workers make.

 Every month you have taxes taken out of your paycheck based on your estimates of how much taxes you will have to pay at the end of the year.
 When you file your income tax return in the spring, you are actually simply just settling up with the government.
 If you estimated wrong and get a refund, you paid too high a percentage of your pay every month in taxes.

 You could adjust your withholdings and take more money home each month.
 Like time value money calculations, an amount of money is worth more in the present than it is in the future.
 Your goal should be to have an income tax refund of almost zero.

 That is the most efficient use of your money, and it does not give the government what essentially is an interest-free loan of your hard-earned paycheck each and every month.
 When you receive a refund at the end of the year, you are getting your own money back with no interest.

-These were the three biggest mistakes that workers make.
+These were the three biggest money mistakes that workers make.
 Did I miss any?
-Have you made any mistakes with your money and your job?
+Have you made any of the biggest money mistakes with your finances and your job?
 Do you like large income tax refunds at the end of the year like my wife?
 I’d love to hear your thoughts in the comments.